-Typically the native 's dominant parent, usually the mother, also lacked boundary consciousness .
+Typically one's dominant parent, usually the mother, also lacked boundary consciousness .
 The dominant parent may have felt free to project their own feelings and perceptions upon the child. the native replicates this emotional habit in the process of raising their own children.

 One's own relationship with one's parents becomes highly complicated, particularly when the parents also have 'nodal moons'

-Unfortunately due to the Obsessive-compulsive nature of "get it now" Rahu , the cycle is rarely broken by mature consciousness.
+Unfortunately due to the bbsessive-compulsive ambitions of get it now Rahu , the cycle is rarely broken by mature consciousness.